ramashanker/aws/certification/day13/Concept.md

     You need to create an IAM role in Account B and set Account A as a trusted entity.
     Then attach a policy to this IAM role such that it delegates access to Amazon S3

+### EC2 read data from non public s3 bucket
+    Set up an EC2 service role(AWS services) with read-only permissions for the S3 bucket and attach the role to the EC2 instance profile

 ## Auto Scaling Group(ASG)

 ### Boundry of ASg: